Lucas1774/College-planner/README.md

 For a 20 questions exam, where you need a score of 5, every right question adds 0.5 and every wrong question subtracts 0.5 / 3 this is 0.166666:

+        What program do you want to run?
+        1 - Subject calculator.
+        2 - Test calculator.
+        2
         How many questions?
         20
         What score do you aim for?